How we pick our products

 - 3.2 Which foods contain high levels of vitamin B12?

-- 3.3 Do I need to use vitamin B12 supplements if I am vegan or vegetarian?
+- 3.3 Should I be supplementing vitamin B12 if I’m vegan or vegetarian?

-- 3.5 What are symptoms of vitamin B12 deficiency?
+- 3.5 What are the symptoms of vitamin B12 deficiency?

 - 3.6 What are the potential repercussions of a sustained vitamin B12 deficiency?